-5G, edge computing and the new wave for data centres
+5G, edge computing and the new wave for colocation data centres

 Data centres are at the very heart of this evolving landscape and are responding quickly to changing appetites and requirements, offering additional services and enhanced hybrid cloud solutions to ensure they remain relevant.

-We take a look at the top data centre trends for the coming year and examine the importance of data centres for an increasingly popular hybrid infrastructure and multi-cloud strategy.
+We take a look at the top 5 colocation data centre trends for the coming year and examine the importance of data centres for an increasingly popular hybrid infrastructure and multi-cloud strategy.

 1. Hyperscaler demand is driving colocation data centre growth

-In the past few years, many providers have been trying to find ways of accommodating data growth demands by building new data centres to meet hyperscalers’ specific requirements; which is perhaps not surprising when 70% of hyperscale data centres are housed in facilities leased from other operators or owned by ‘partners’.
+In the past few years, many providers have been trying to find ways of accommodating data growth demands.
+One way has been through building new data centres to meet hyperscalers’ specific requirements; which is perhaps not surprising when 70% of hyperscale data centres are housed in facilities leased from other operators or owned by ‘partners’.

 While hyperscalers’ demand will continue to drive data centre behaviour in 2021, there will be a specific emphasis on third party providers offering tighter security and control of data governance, ability to increase capacity and reach non-traditional geographies that the hyperscalers would otherwise find hard to penetrate and get control of.